GooFit/GooFit/README.md

 ## Building

-The build system now uses CMake.
+The build system uses CMake.
 The procedure is standard for CMake builds:

 ```bash
 mkdir build